singh1114/best/_posts/2020-04-03-decision-tree-algorithms-machine-learning.md

   - ""
 show_ads: false
 ---
-Decision trees are the type of supervised machine learning algorithm where decision making is done using trees.
+Decision trees are the type of supervised machine learning algorithm where decision-making is done using trees.
 The data is split between the states according to the given parameter.

 The leaf node decides the final decision for the given branch of the tree.